 Centerless Grinding & O.D.
-Grinding
+Grinding for Metal

-Centerless grinding and O.D. grinding are effective methods of surface grinding for round or cylindrical parts and for grinding non-round parts to achieve better roundness.
+Centerless grinding and outer diameter grinding are effective methods of surface grinding for round or cylindrical parts and for grinding non-round parts to achieve better roundness.
 Centerless grinding is ideal for producing cylindrical parts with consistent diameters, while O.D. grinding is the method of choice for projects that require precise tolerances.
 Petersen Precision is an expert at both centerless and O.D. grinding and can use both processes to finish parts and to prep materials for further machining and/or finishing.

 Both grinding methods can be used to achieve very round parts with uniform finishes around their entire outer surface.
 Outside diameters can be finished to ±0.000050”, depending on the process and the material being worked.
 To ensure optimal quality and efficiency for even the highest production runs, all fixtures and tooling used in our surface grinding processes are designed and fabricated in-house.